LolexInc/Lolex-Tools/README.md

  Python script with lots of cool features with more and more coming everyday.<br>
  Designed and published by Monkeyboy2805 from LolexOrg<br>
 ![logo lolexinc](https://cloud.githubusercontent.com/assets/20478546/18632261/73560566-7e6e-11e6-986e-ba3e85ba8572.png)<br>
+Testing is now running on Python 3.5.2 instead of 3.4.1.
+Please make an issue if there is a problem with 3.4.1 as I will not be aware.<br>
+#Please add branch details when making an issue or your issue will be closed.